Did you know you can use a Pardot / MCAE* form all by itself? It's sort of like a mini landing page.

 So if all you really need is for someone to just fill out a form, you don't have to embed it anywhere and you don't have to build a landing page, you can just send people directly to the form's URL which you can find right on the form page after you create it.

-This is great for instances where you want to control who sees/gets the form, who knows where it is, or not have it indexed (generally google would not crawl for these forms).
+This is great for instances where you want to control who sees/gets the form, who knows where it is, or not have it indexed (generally google would not crawl for these forms, but you can also put a noindex tag on your template just to be safe).
 Here are 8 ways to use for the form-as-a-landing-page technique:

 Use it for internal purposes in kiosk mode as a one-off "add to Pardot" data entry form, for example third party leads.